nyagamunene/supermq-docs/docs/blogs/user-guide.md

 magistrala-cli users token johndoe@example.com 12345678 $DOMAINID
 ```

-**Note:** The access token will need to set to the environmental variable created earlier.
-While logged into your domain there are muliple things that can be done.
+**Note:** The access token will need to be set to the `ACCESSTOKEN` environmental variable created earlier.
+While logged into your domain, there are multiple operations that can be done.
 Let go through some of them.

 - Create a thing (device):